 Obviously, this new license helps our business, but it is also important for the MongoDB community.
-MongoDB has invested approximately $300M in R&D over the past decade to offer an open source database for everyone, and with this change MongoDB will continue to be able to aggressively invest in R&D to drive further innovation and value for the community.
+MongoDB has invested over $300M in R&D over the past decade to offer an open database for everyone, and with this change, MongoDB will continue to be able to aggressively invest in R&D to drive further innovation and value for the community.

 The new license is called the Server Side Public License (SSPL).
-All MongoDB Community Server patch releases and versions released on or after October 16, 2018 will be subject to this new license, including future patch releases of older versions.
+All MongoDB Community Server patch releases and versions released on or after October 16, 2018, will be subject to this new license, including future patch releases of older versions.

 Yes, we have based the SSPL on the GNU General Public License, version 3, but it is a new license introduced by MongoDB, not the Free Software Foundation.
-We have submitted the SSPL to the OSI for approval and believe that it meets the criteria for open source.
+The SSPL has not been approved by the OSI.

 The only substantive modification is section 13, which makes clear the condition to offering MongoDB as a service.
-A company that offers a publicly available MongoDB as a service must open source the software it uses to offer such service under the terms of the SSPL, including the management software, user interfaces, application program interfaces, automation software, monitoring software, backup software, storage software and hosting software, all such that a user could run an instance of the service using the source code made available.
+A company that offers a publicly available MongoDB as a service must release the software it uses to offer such service under the terms of the SSPL, including the management software, user interfaces, application program interfaces, automation software, monitoring software, backup software, storage software and hosting software, all such that a user could run an instance of the service using the source code made available.

 Section 13 of the SSPL reads as follows:

 The AGPL is a modified version of GPL v3.
-The only additional requirement of AGPL is in section 13, which states that if you run a modified program on a server and let other users communicate with it there, you must open source the source code corresponding to your modified version, known as the “Remote Network Interaction” provision of AGPL.
+The only additional requirement of AGPL is in section 13: if you run a modified program on a server and let other users communicate with it there, you must open source the source code corresponding to your modified version, known as the “Remote Network Interaction” provision of AGPL.

 No. We do not consider providing MongoDB as a service internally or to subsidiary companies to be making it available to a third party.

-Although the SSPL is not currently OSI approved, it maintains all of the same freedoms the community has always had with MongoDB under AGPL.
+Although the SSPL is not OSI approved, it maintains all of the same freedoms the community has always had with MongoDB under AGPL.
 Users are free to review, modify, and distribute the software or redistribute modifications to the software.
 However, the Open Source Initiative (OSI) has its own process for approving what it considers to be an open source license, and the SSPL has not received OSI approval.
 MongoDB software licensed under the SSPL is not considered open source by the OSI.